microsoft/vscode-docs/release-notes/latest.md

 ### Linters

-The existing JavaScript language support provided some linting options enabled by the `javascript.validate.lint.*` settings.
+Previously the JavaScript language support provided some linting options enabled by the `javascript.validate.lint.*` settings.
 With `jshint` and `eslint`, there are powerful linters for JavaScript available.
 Also, there are now extensions for VS Code available that integrate these linters.
 Therefore, we have decided to deprecate the built-in linter and Salsa now reports **syntax errors only**.
 We **strongly recommend that you install and configure a JavaScript linter if your project hasn't done so already**.

-In particular, the existing JavaScript infrastructure provided an implicit *lint rule* which warned about undeclared variables unless they are mentioned in a /\*global\*/ comment block.
+In particular, the previous JavaScript infrastructure provided an implicit *lint rule* which warned about undeclared variables unless they are mentioned in a /\*global\*/ comment block.
 This rule is no longer active and needs to be configured in your linter of choice.

 Here are the steps to set up `eslint`: